jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.39 StrahlerOrderBasins

-Identifies Strahler-order basins from an input stream network..
+Identifies Strahler-order basins from an input stream network.

 *Parameters*: